Skip to content

 • Cloud revenue recognition system or ERP module with API access: Workday Revenue Management, SAP S/4HANA Revenue Accounting and Reporting (RAR), Oracle Revenue Management Cloud Service, Zuora RevPro, NetSuite Advanced Revenue Management, Sage Intacct Contract and Revenue Management, Aptitude RevStream - with full per-contract record access including performance obligation registry, transaction price components, allocation calculations, contract balance positions

-• Contract repository with digitised contracts plus clause-extraction capability: Conga Contract Lifecycle Management, Salesforce CPQ + Revenue Cloud, DocuSign CLM, Ironclad, Agiloft - with executed agreement plus master services agreement plus statement of work plus side letter visibility, plus contract modification trail
+• Contract repository with digitised contracts plus clause-extraction capability: Conga Contract Lifecycle Management, Salesforce CPQ and Revenue Cloud, DocuSign CLM, Ironclad, Agiloft - with executed agreement plus master services agreement plus statement of work plus side letter visibility, plus contract modification trail

 • Defined methodology for over-time progress measurement (input methods cost-to-cost or labour hours, output methods milestones or units produced/delivered) per contract type with historical input cost-vs-actual variance analysis

-• Standalone selling price (SSP) repository per product/service line with refresh cadence, supporting allocation under IFRS 15.74 + ASC 606-10-32-31 - observable SSP, adjusted market assessment approach, expected cost plus margin approach, residual approach where applicable
+• Standalone selling price (SSP) repository per product/service line with refresh cadence, supporting allocation under IFRS 15.74 and ASC 606-10-32-31 - observable SSP, adjusted market assessment approach, expected cost plus margin approach, residual approach where applicable

 • Historical contract data for variable consideration estimation (volume rebates, performance bonuses, refund/return rates, sales-based royalties, milestone payments) - minimum 24 months for expected value method, longer for sales-based royalties under specific exception